Generalized Kullback-Leibler Divergence Loss: Method

 \subsection{Generalized Kullback-Leibler Divergence Loss}

-Based on the analysis in Sec.~\ref{sec:dkl}, we propose the Generalized Kullback-Leibler (GKL) Divergence loss.
-Distinguished from DKL in Theorem~\ref{thm:thm_dkl}, we make the following improvement: 1) \textit{breaking the asymmetric optimization property}; 2) \textit{proper design of $\varphi(x_{m}, x_{n})$}.
-The details are presented as follows.
+Based on the analysis in Sec.~\ref{sec:dkl}, we further propose the Generalized Kullback-Leibler (GKL) divergence loss.
+Compared with DKL in Theorem~\ref{thm:thm_dkl}, GKL introduces two key improvements: (1) breaking the asymmetric optimization property, and (2) designing a more appropriate weighting function $\varphi(x_{m}, x_{n})$.
+The details are presented below.

-\minisection{Breaking the Asymmetric Optimization Property} As shown in Eq.~\eqref{eq_dkl}, the $\mathbf{w}$MSE component encourages $\mathbf{o}_{n}$ to resemble $\mathbf{o}_{m}$ by capturing second-order information, specifically the differences between logits for each pair of classes.
-Each addend in $\mathbf{w}$MSE only involves logits of two classes.
-We refer to this property as \textit{locality}.
-On the other hand, the Cross-Entropy component in Eq.~\eqref{eq_dkl} ensures that $\mathbf{s}_{n}$ and $\mathbf{s}_{m}$ produce similar predicted scores.
-Each addend in the Cross-Entropy gathers all class logits.
-We refer to this property as \textit{globality}.
-Two loss terms collaboratively work together to make $\mathbf{o}_{n}$ and $\mathbf{o}_{m}$ similar in \textit{locality} and \textit{globality}.
-Discarding any one of them can lead to performance degradation.
+\minisection{Breaking the Asymmetric Optimization Property} As shown in Eq.~\eqref{eq_dkl}, the $\mathbf{w}$MSE component encourages $\mathbf{o}_{n}$ to match $\mathbf{o}_{m}$ by capturing second-order information, namely the pairwise differences between logits of different classes.
+Each term in $\mathbf{w}$MSE involves only two class logits, and we refer to this property as \textit{locality}.
+In contrast, the Cross-Entropy component in Eq.~\eqref{eq_dkl} encourages $\mathbf{s}_{n}$ to match $\mathbf{s}_{m}$ at the prediction-score level.
+Each term in the Cross-Entropy depends on all class logits through the softmax distribution, which we refer to as \textit{globality}.
+The two components work together by aligning $\mathbf{o}_{n}$ and $\mathbf{o}_{m}$ from both local and global perspectives.
+Removing either component can weaken this alignment and lead to performance degradation.

-Moreover, we compute the class-mean prediction scores on both the long-tailed and full ImageNet datasets.
-As shown in Fig.~\ref{fig:score_entropy}, the predicted scores corresponding to the ground truth labels exhibit an imbalanced distribution across classes.
-In the absence of the $\mathbf{w}$MSE component during optimization with KL/DKL loss, classes with higher predicted scores are required to reduce sample entropy to much smaller values compared to those with lower predicted scores.
-Thus it can lead to convergence difficulties during training, particularly for classes with higher predicted scores, ultimately impairing model performance in these classes.
+Moreover, we compute the class-wise mean prediction score of models trained on the long-tailed or full ImageNet dataset.
+As shown in Fig.~\ref{fig:score_entropy}, the prediction scores corresponding to the ground-truth labels are unevenly distributed across classes.
+When applying KL/DKL loss to KD without the $\mathbf{w}$MSE component, classes with higher teacher prediction scores require the student model to produce outputs with much lower entropy than classes with lower teacher prediction scores.
+This leads to a more difficult optimization problem and can slow convergence, particularly for classes with higher teacher confidence, ultimately degrading performance on those classes.

-However, because of the asymmetric optimization property of KL/DKL, the unexpected case can occur when $\mathbf{s}_{m}$ is detached from the gradient backpropagation (scenarios like knowledge distillation), in which the formulation will be:
+Unfortunately, due to the asymmetric optimization property of KL loss, an undesirable case can arise when $\mathbf{s}_{m}$ is detached from gradient backpropagation, as in scenarios such as knowledge distillation.
+In this case, the formulation becomes: